KG & MJ: A (NIKE) Love Story

 Follow @David Astramskas

 On February 27th of 1996, 19-year-old Kevin Garnett put up 20 points and 8 rebounds against Michael Jordan and the 72-10 Bulls in the Windy City.
 “Da Kid” connected on 10-of-16 shots and also had three steals and a couple of highlight dunks in his breakout performance.
-Unfortunately, the breakout performance wasn’t enough to prevent the Wolves from taking a 21-point L from his Michael Jordan (35 points).
+Unfortunately, the breakout performance wasn’t enough to prevent the Wolves from taking a 21-point L from Michael Jordan (35 points).

 Considering KG played his high school ball in Chicago, it wasn’t that big of a surprise to see him play so well on this night.
-If you lived in Chicago in the 80s or 90s, there’s a good chance you like the Bulls and worshiped Michael Jordan.
+If you lived in Chicago in the 80s or 90s, there’s a good chance you liked the Bulls and worshiped Michael Jordan.
 I don’t mean worshiped as in you were a big fan, I mean worshiped as in Jordan had more pictures in your house than most family members.
 You probably even gave his Airness thanks during your nightly prayers.

-KG was such a big fan of MJ, he not only was willing to wear a pair of Jordans (XI) in a NBA game, he was willing to write Jordan’ name with a smiley face on the tape above his socks!
+KG was such a big fan of MJ, he not only was willing to wear a pair of Jordans (XI) in an NBA game, he was willing to write Jordan’ name with a smiley face on the tape above his socks!
 And he did this — in a 1996 game against the Utah Jazz — while Jordan was still playing in the NBA.

 I don’t want to get into another (boring and often pointless) Jordan vs LeBron debate but I have and always will say one of the main reasons why Jordan is the GOAT, and will always be the GOAT, is because he actually struck fear in many NBA players (I have countless stories from former players to back this up).
 He also made other players feel like a fainting fan at a Michael Jackson concert (I have some of those stories too).
 I’ve seen quite a few rookies look just like international teams did when they faced Jordan and the Dream Team in 1992.
 KG wasn’t one of those rookies.
 He wasn’t afraid of Jordan and he wasn’t asking for autographs during the game either, but the act of playing ball with another man’s name on your legs is an act I can’t imagine any current player doing with LeBron.